 Location-specific services: If your services are specific to certain locations outside your business’s physical location, then your keywords should focus on those target markets.
 For example, if you’re a digital marketing agency based in Chicago but serve clients in New York and Los Angeles, you should target keywords in New York and Los Angeles.

 It’s critical to note that when setting up your GBP listing, you must provide your real physical address, regardless of your service area.
 This step is crucial for the verification and approval process.
 Be aware that Google can suspend listings that use incorrect addresses, even if you service clients in those locations.
 Should your actual address and service areas differ, you can hide your physical address and specify your service area at a later stage.

 But remember, it’s important to use location-based keywords judiciously.
 While these keywords are effective in attracting local customers, excessive use can lead to penalties from search engines.
 Most importantly, always strive to create high-quality content that genuinely meets the needs of your target audience.
 This is what search engines truly value.

 Over to you

-The last piece of advice I want to leave you with is to create a list of all the places that have a listing of your business.
-That way, you’ll be able to update it quickly and easily if you make any changes to your business’s name, address, phone number, or URL address.
+One final piece of advice to consider is that you should create a list of all the places your business is listed in.
+This will allow you to update your business’s information quickly and easily whenever you make any changes to its name, address, phone number, or URL address.

-The bottom line is that NAP can significantly impact your business’s local rankings as it provides potential clients and search engines alike with the most essential data on your company.
-So don’t rush and take your time to get your NAP data right!
+The bottom line?
+NAP can significantly impact your business’s local rankings, as it provides vital information to both potential clients and search engines.
+So don’t rush!
+Take your time to get your NAP data right!